otienojoseph/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 - 3-puts: Print string chars on stdout
 - 4-print_rev: Print string in reverse
 - 5-rev_string: Reverse string
+- 6-puts2: Prints every other character of a string
 - 9-strcpy: Function that copies the string pointed to by src including the terminating null byte